miklevin/MikeLev.in/fasthtml.md

   - The submitted username is stored instantly, and the page dynamically updates with the new user's welcome message.

 This example elegantly showcases how FastHTML's `fast_app()` greatly simplifies database interactions while keeping the interaction clean and efficient.

+## FastHTML In a Nutshell

+In essence, FastHTML champions a return to simplicity in web development.
+By discarding traditional templating languages, minimizing JavaScript reliance through HTMX, and streamlining database interactions with SQLite, FastHTML allows developers to focus on the core logic of their applications.
+This approach not only reduces the cognitive load but also accelerates the development process, making web development more accessible and enjoyable.
+FastHTML embodies a philosophy of powerful simplicity, proving that sophisticated web applications can be built without unnecessary complexity.